No items found.

 How do you find out what matters to your characters?
 Well, just as with anyone else: by spending time with them.

-Don’t forget your secondary characters either.
-Remember, they’re there to serve your story, and the character development of your main characters.
+Don’t forget your secondary characters, either.
+Remember, they’re there to serve your story and the character development of your main characters.
 Their role is to show the protagonist the pitfalls of the path they’re on, or the extremes of the sort of person they don’t really want to be.
 The secondary character is an agent provocateur.

 To understand what makes characters tick, what they’re scared of, what they hope for, you’re going to have to take your time.

-That doesn’t mean you spend hours at your desk having internal (or external!) conversations with your cast.
-Pearce recommends using your routine to your advantage.
-Doing the housework, commuting, walking your dog, taking a shower… Explore your characters in these loose moments.
+That doesn’t mean you must spend hours at your desk having internal (or external!) conversations with your cast.
+AJ Pearce recommends using your routine to your advantage.
+Doing the housework, commuting, walking your dog, taking a shower...
+Explore your characters in these loose moments.

 You can even bring them with you for these tasks!

-Think about what you’d notice about real people – their quirks and mannerisms.
-It can make a compelling character of a previously flat one.
 Keep it real, too.
-In real life, we having pressing concerns, debt and borrowing, health concerns, worries about members of our family.
+In real life, we have pressing concerns, debt and borrowing, health concerns, worries about members of our family.
 What’s on your character’s mind when they’re quiet?

-Once you know them well, you can stir the plot, and introduce them to each other!
+Once you know them well, you can stir the plot and introduce them to each other!
 How do they get on?
 What do they have in common?
 Where (and how) do they clash?

 A top tip when creating minor characters is to think of their driving motivation, their obsessive wants and desires.
-It’s surprising – perhaps not in a good way – when you listen to people speak in real life, how often they’re pushing the same agenda!
-By showing the minor character’s hand in almost every interaction, you can bring them to life.
+It’s surprising—perhaps not in a good way—when you listen to people speak in real life and notice how often they’re pushing the same agenda!

 When readers ask me about my characters, I tend to reply as if they are real people.
-And when they softly chuckle and say, ‘you speak about them as if they’re real,’ I softly chuckle back and say, ‘that’s because they are’.
+And when they softly chuckle and say, ‘You speak about them as if they’re real,’ I softly chuckle back and say, ‘That’s because they are’.
 And then we softly chuckle to each other until the chuckling becomes uncomfortable and we wander away in separate directions.

 Kendare Blake